zeskeertwee/vach/vach-cli/README.md

 # MAGIC: "-m" or "--magic"
 # If the archive uses a custom magic
 vach list -i textures.vach -m TXTRS

+# SORT: "--sort"
+# How to sort the entries inside the table
+# Can either be: size-ascending, size-descending, alphabetical, alphabetical-reversed
+vach list -i textures.vach -m TXTRS --sort size-descending
 ```

 ### 4: verify